byu-cpe/ecen427/_documentation/vivado.md

 cd hw
 make ecen427.bit
 ```
 1. The PYNQ board requires the bitstream in *.bin* format.
 Go to the *device_tree* folder in the top-level of your repo, and run `make build` to create a new *ecen427.bit.bin* file.
+This uses the *bootgen* utility (a Xilinx program), so make sure you have the Xilinx tools sourced in your terminal.
 1. Push the new *ecen427.bit* and *ecen427.bit.bin* file up to Github.